JetBrains/intellij-sdk-docs/topics/user_interface_components/dialog_wrapper.md

 * Call the `setTitle()` method to set the title for the dialog
 * Call the `init()` method from the constructor of the dialog class
 * Implement the `createCenterPanel()` method to return the component comprising the main contents of the dialog.

 Optionally:

 * Override the `getPreferredFocusedComponent()` method and return the component that should be focused when the dialog is first displayed.
 * Override the `getDimensionServiceKey()` method to return the identifier which will be used for persisting the dialog dimensions.
-* Override the `getHelpId()` method to return the context help topic associated with the dialog.
+* Override the `getHelpId()` method to return the context help topic associated with the dialog (see [Context Help](ide_infrastructure.md#context-help)).

 The `DialogWrapper` class is often used together with [GUI Designer forms](https://www.jetbrains.com/help/idea/gui-designer-basics.html).
 In this case, bind a GUI Designer form to the class extending `DialogWrapper`, bind the top-level panel of the form to a field and return that field from the `createCenterPanel()` method.
 When using Kotlin, use [Kotlin UI DSL](kotlin_ui_dsl.md) to provide the dialog's contents.

  > See [Layout](https://jetbrains.design/intellij/principles/layout) topic in IntelliJ Platform UI Guidelines for recommendations on arranging UI controls in dialogs.
  >
  > Existing dialogs can be inspected at runtime using [UI Inspector](internal_ui_inspector.md), e.g., to locate the underlying implementation of UI components.
  >
  {type="tip"}